How Long Does a Goose Sit On Her Eggs?

 Disclaimer

-Hi, just letting you know that all products recommended here have been used by me, or are properly researched to ensure they are the best you are getting without bias.
+Hi, just letting you know that all products recommended here have been used by us, or are properly researched to ensure they are the best you are getting without bias.

-I am also an affiliate for certain Amazon products and this means that some links here are affiliate links.
-If you purchase an item through any of them, I MAY earn a commission at no extra cost on you.
+We are also an affiliate for certain Amazon products and thus some links here are affiliate links.
+If you purchase an item through any of them, we MAY earn a commission at no extra cost to you.

-How Long Does a Goose Sit On Her Eggs?
 In most geese species, the incubation period lasts between 25 and 35 days.
 Once their eggs have hatched, goose mothers remain with their young for another two weeks or so to assist in their feeding and protect them from potential predators.

 Related Article: How Long After Mating Do Geese Lay Eggs?